ray-project/ray/doc/using-ray-with-tensorflow.md

 function and the driver code.

 In the step function, we run the grad operation rather than the train operation to get the gradients.
-Since Tensorflow pairs the gradients with the variables, we extract the gradients
+Since Tensorflow pairs the gradients with the variables, we extract the gradients.

 ```python
   grads = sess.run(grad, feed_dict={x_data: x, y_data: y})